oehme/oehme.github.io/_posts/2017-03-21-use-buildSrc.md

 If you have ever tried splitting a complex build script into multiple smaller ones you may have run into [classloading problems](https://github.com/gradle/gradle/issues/1262).
 Project build scripts cannot see classes loaded by scripts that they apply.

-For instance, you may have a `bintray.gradle` script that loads the Bintray plugin and configures some defaults.
+For instance, you may have a `spring-boot.gradle` script that loads the Spring Boot plugin and configures some defaults.
 Already there are some oddities - you have to apply the plugin by its class name instead of id.

 <figure>
-  <figcaption>bintray.gradle</figcaption>
+  <figcaption>spring-boot.gradle</figcaption>
 {% highlight groovy %}
 buildscript {
     repositories {
-        jcenter()
+        gradlePluginPortal()
     }
     dependencies {
-        classpath 'com.jfrog.bintray.gradle:gradle-bintray-plugin:1.7.3'
+        classpath 'org.springframework.boot:spring-boot-gradle-plugin:2.0.1.RELEASE'
     }
 }

-apply plugin: com.jfrog.bintray.gradle.BintrayPlugin
+apply plugin: org.springframework.boot.gradle.plugin.SpringBootPlugin

-tasks.withType(BintrayUploadTask) {
+springBoot {
   //set some defaults
 }
 {% endhighlight %}
 </figure>

-But even worse - when you try referencing any of the Bintray plugin's types in a project script, you'll be greeted with script compilation errors.
+But even worse - when you try referencing any of the Spring Boot plugin's types in a project script, you'll be greeted with script compilation errors.

 <figure>
   <figcaption>some-project.gradle</figcaption>
 {% highlight groovy %}
-apply from: 'bintray.gradle'
+apply from: 'spring-boot.gradle'

-tasks.withType(BintrayUploadTask) { //won't compile :(
+tasks.withType(BootRun) { //won't compile :(
   //some project-specific config
 }
 {% endhighlight %}